mDuo13/shamap_compress/memory_blog.md

 In `rippled`, one of the largest targets was the `SHAMap` and its constituent parts—specifically, the nodes within the `SHAMap`'s tree-like structure.
-This data structure holds the state of the ledger itself—all the accounts, balances, settings, exchange orders, and other data that make up the latest state of the XRP Ledger.
+This data structure holds the state of [the ledger itself](https://xrpl.org/ledgers.html)—all the accounts, balances, settings, exchange orders, and everything else it tracks.
 On the XRP Ledger Mainnet, the `SHAMap` consists of millions of nodes, which means that even small savings in the size of individual nodes can result in large savings overall.